taminob/Game-of-Life/README.md

 This is a fast implementation of Conway's popular Game Of Life which supports many features like own rule sets and different border behaviors.

-## Changes to v-2.1
+## Changes to v-3.0
-- increased performance with OpenGL support and improved drawing and calculation algorithms
-- highly reduced memory consumption
-- optimized user interface
-- multithreading is simplified and improved
+- HashLife implementation added to simulate infinite fields
+- cell drawing improvements

 ## Compilation